Sustainability and Community Engagement

 More than just talk, we put dollars on it

 We know a lot of businesses today say they are committed.
-We do more than just that, we donate 1% of our revenues, up to $5,000 annually, to the pre-determined charities and causes we support.
-So you want work with us, knowing your dollars are hard at work supporting those in need.
+We do more than just that, we donate 2% of our revenues, up to $10,000 annually, to the pre-determined charities and causes we support.
+When you work with us, you know your dollars are hard at work supporting those in need.

 |Alzheimer Society - Canada||In memory of Catherine’s Grandmother who fought this disease.
 We believe family is so important.
 As a knowledge-based company, our minds are central to what we offer.
 Supporting people with this disease, and those near to them, is important to providing quality of life|